How to Accept Crypto Payments on Your Website (Complete Guide)

 bash

-The response includes a unique deposit address for this payment.
+You'll receive a unique deposit address for this payment.

-Step 4: Redirect Customer to Payment Page
+Step 4: Send the Customer to the Payment Page

 - The exact amount to pay

-- The deposit address (with QR code)
+- A deposit address with QR code

 - Supported cryptocurrencies

-- Real-time payment status
+- Live payment status

 Step 5: Handle the Webhook